Reeves all but confirms backing for third Heathrow runway

 Facing questions from Sunday broadcasters about how Labour would balance its climate commitments with her search for growth, Ms Reeves said developments in sustainable aviation mean it goes “hand in hand” with boosting the economy.

-“A lot of changed in terms of aviation.
-A sustainable aviation fuel is changing carbon emissions from flying,” she told the BBC’s Sunday With Laura Kuenssberg show.
+“A lot (has) changed in terms of aviation,” she told the BBC’s Sunday With Laura Kuenssberg show.

 “There’s huge investment going on in electric planes, and also a third runway will mean that instead of circling London, flights can land at Heathrow.”